 - Certificate students may choose any practice area: Aging in Families and Society, Children and Youth in Family and Society, Community and Social Systems, Health, or Mental Health.

-- Global Field Placement (8-credits) - Students must complete 8-credit hours of Advanced Field Instruction with a grade of "satisfactory" in a designated global field placement.
+- Global Field Placement (8-credits) - Students must complete 8-credit hours of Advanced Field Education with a grade of "satisfactory" in a designated global field placement.
 Global field placements are available both within and outside the United States.
 Domestic field placement sites are pre identified agencies that work on global problems and do so cross-nationally.
 Specifically, these agencies work primarily with refugees and/or recent immigrants, and/or work with programs that engage in cross-national services.
 In the case of international students, any domestic agency will constitute a global placement.
-Students interested in a global field placement must apply and be selected by the Office of Global Activities and the Office of Field Instruction.
+Students interested in a global field placement must apply and be selected by the Office of Global Activities and the Office of Field Education.
 Completing a global field placement takes advanced planning.
 Please visit the OGA webpage for more information or contact firstname.lastname@example.org

 - Course Work (6-credits) - Certificate students must take (6) credits of globally focused courses.
 At least three (3) of these credits must be taken within the School of Social Work.

 - School of Social Work courses - students can take SW 701 Practice in International Social Work, create and complete a 3-credit SW 528 Global Independent Study experience, or take another 3-credit globally focused course to meet this requirement.

 - Courses outside the SSW - students can take globally-focused graduate-level courses (for current students) in other U-M graduate departments.
 Courses must be grounded in a global or international topic and approved by Office of Global Activities Director.
 A combination of courses that are less than three (3) credits can be used to meet this requirement.